Analytical approach to higher-order correlation functions in U(1) symmetric systems: The classification based on input and output channels

 \section{The classification based on input and output channels}

 This section delves into the physics that arises from classifying based on input and output channels.
-The classification can be primarily divided into two categories.
-The first category consists of different input and output channels, which can be classified into four cases: one-to-one, many-to-one, one-to-many, and many-to-many relationships between the number of input and output channels, as shown in Fig.\,\ref{fig1}(a-d).
-Here, we will concretely introduce the one-to-one, many-to-one, and one-to-many cases in Sec.\,\ref{VA}, \ref{VB}, and \ref{VC}, respectively.
-Similarly, the many-to-many case could be simply obtained by combing many-to-one and one-to-many cases.
+The classification can be divided primarily into two categories.
+The first category consists of different input and output channels, which can be classified into four cases: one-to-one, many-to-one, one-to-many, and many-to-many relationships between the number of input and output channels, as shown in Figs.~\ref{fig1}(a)–\ref{fig1}(d).
+Here, we will concretely introduce the one-to-one, many-to-one, and one-to-many cases in Sec.~\ref{VA}, \ref{VB}, and \ref{VC}, respectively.
+Similarly, the many-to-many case could be simply obtained by combining many-to-one and one-to-many cases.

-The second category consists of the same input and output channels and mainly applies to waveguide quantum electrodynamics (QED) \cite{wg7,wg6,wg2,wg5,wg4,wg3,wg1} systems.
-This emerging field focuses on the interaction of propagating photons with quantum dots \cite{qd3,qd1,qd2}, superconducting qubits \cite{qb1,qb2,qb5,qb3,qb4}, or nanocavity \cite{ncavity1,ncavity2,ncavity3,ncavity4}.
-We will discuss this category in detail in Sec.\,\ref{VD}.
+The second category consists of the same input and output channels and applies mainly to waveguide quantum electrodynamics (QED)\,\cite{Shen:05, wg7,wg6,wg5,wg4,wg3,wg1} systems.
+This emerging field focuses on the interaction of propagating photons with quantum dots \cite{qd3,qd1,qd2}, superconducting qubits \cite{qb1,qb2,qb5,qb3,qb4}, or nanocavities \cite{ncavity1,ncavity2,ncavity3,ncavity4}.
+We will discuss this category in detail in Sec.~\ref{VD}.